About the author:

 Julia Gwilt is a partner and patent attorney in Cambridge.
 Julia’s mathematics background is a natural fit to her work on software-implemented inventions including bioinformatics and communication networks but also provides a springboard for working in other technological sectors.
 She enjoys a close working relationship with both Cambridge based and international clients to help them develop and implement their worldwide IP strategy.

-After years of uncertainty, both the Unitary Patent (UP) and the Unified Patent Court (UPC) could be live from as early as October 2022.
-These new systems will centralise patent protection and enforcement within many EU countries:
+The Unitary Patent (UP) and the Unified Patent Court (UPC) will enter into force on 1 June 2023.
+These new systems will centralise patent protection and enforcement within many EU countries.